Lynnette Hafken, MA, IBCLC

 - Has 3–5 dirty diapers a day (can be fewer than this depending on their age)

 *While a 10% weight loss has been considered acceptable, this 2014 lecture by Christina Smillie, MD, IBCLC, explains why this is actually excessive weight loss and can result in long-term breastfeeding problems.

 If your goal is exclusive breastfeeding, a full milk supply will be necessary, and a well-fed baby has plenty of energy to stimulate the breasts effectively.
 A baby who isn’t getting enough calories will not have strength and stamina to empty your breasts well, and will often sleep more to conserve energy.
 This can lead to a permanent reduction in milk supply.

-If your milk supply is currently low (which will be addressed in Rule 2: Optimizing Your Milk Supply), the most important thing to do is to make sure your baby is getting enough milk to fully meet their body's needs and gain weight appropriately.
+If your milk supply is currently low (which will be addressed in Rule 2: Optimizing Your Milk Supply), the most important thing to do is to make sure your baby is getting enough milk to fully meet their body's calorie and hydration needs and gain weight appropriately.
 The earlier you start this process, the best chance of success* you will have.